Yeping-Hu/yeping-hu.github.io/_pages/about.md

 My research interests include **behavioral prediction**, **decision making** and **motion planning** for intelligent agents such as autonomous vehicles and robots.
 I've developed various approaches based on the concepts of probabilistic models, machine learning, and optimization.

+I am open to research discussion and collaboration, please feel free to get in touch :)

 ## Education

 <img style="float: left; margin-right: 50px" src="/images/UCB.jpg" width="15%">